-More than half of China’s top companies are concentrated within three sectors: financials (21.8 percent), energy (17.6 percent), and materials (12.6 percent).
-In broad terms, financial and energy companies dominate the Global 500, but China distinguishes itself in the materials sector where 15 of the 24 top firms are Chinese.
-Massive Chinese entities like China Minmetels, Amer International Group, and China Baowu Steel Group are listed as three of the five largest materials companies in the world.
+More than half of China’s top companies are concentrated within three sectors: finance (21.8 percent), energy (18.6 percent), and materials (12.1 percent).
+In broad terms, financial and energy companies dominate the Global 500, but China distinguishes itself in the materials sector where 15 of the 23 top firms are Chinese.
+Massive Chinese entities like Amer International Group, China Minmetals, and China Baowu Steel Group are listed as three of the five largest materials companies in the world.

-In the technology space, five Chinese firms made it onto the 2019 Fortune Global 500, which is less than half of the offering from the US (12 entries) but roughly on par with Japan (seven entries) and Taiwan (six entries).
+In the technology space, five Chinese firms made it onto the 2020 Fortune Global 500, which is less than half of the offering from the US (12 entries) but roughly on par with Japan (seven entries) and Taiwan (six entries).
 US technology companies also enjoy an edge in revenue.
-Apple alone raked in $265.6 billion in revenue, which nearly matched the revenue of $266.8 billion produced by China’s five biggest technology companies combined.
-China’s leading technology giant, Huawei, took in $109 billion in revenue.
+Apple alone raked in $260.2 billion in revenue, which is not far from the $291.9 billion in combined revenue produced by China’s five biggest technology companies.
+China’s leading technology giant, Huawei, took in $124.3 billion in revenue.

 |Source: Fortune Global 500|

 China’s top brands are notably different from those of other economic powerhouses.
 Large state-owned banks account for four of China’s top ten brands, with the Industrial and Commercial Bank of China (ICBC) at the top of that group.
 By comparison, the top four US brands, which also hold the top four spots globally, are all technology leaders: (1) Amazon; (2) Apple; (3) Google; and (4) Microsoft.
 Chinese technology firms are, however, making headway.
-Brand Finance lists video streaming service iQiyi as the world’s fastest-growing brand, and social media app WeChat as the third-fastest growing brand.
+Brand Finance lists WeChat and its parent company Tencent among its top 10 strongest brands, thanks in large part to their massive user base of more than one billion people.
 Other major economies, including Germany and Japan, count automotive companies like Mercedes-Benz, BMW, Toyota, and Honda among their top brands.

 While revenue and brand value are useful measures, they do come with some limitations.
 Both metrics provide a concrete means of assessing the increasing scale of Chinese companies.
 Determining the global influence of China’s leading firms, however, is far more difficult to quantify.
 Related metrics like profitability and market capitalization offer additional datapoints, but none provide a holistic view by themselves.
 Nonetheless, evaluating the revenue and brand value of Chinese companies and comparing these figures cross-nationally provides a compelling glimpse into the changing nature of the global economy.